 Applications will be assessed in the order they are submitted until all allocated funds have been exhausted.

-A travel allowance can be claimed by a person who relocated on or after 9 September 2020 being the date this scheme was announced.
+A travel allowance can be claimed by a person who relocated on or after 9 September 2021 being the date Round 2 of this Scheme commenced.

 A travel allowance is only payable once; and applicants who change employers cannot claim another travel allowance payment.

-An accommodation allowance can be claimed by a person on or after 21 September 2020 being the announced opening date of the scheme; but not for a person who is in Australia as a Working Holiday Maker, Seasonal Worker Program or Pacific Labour Scheme participant.
+An accommodation allowance can be claimed by a person on or after 21 September 2021 being the commencement date of Round 2 of the Scheme; but not by a person who is in Australia as a Working Holiday Maker.

 Incomplete applications, or applications where required documents have not been uploaded, will not be assessed and applicants will be notified.